lesaf92/ros_noetic_ubuntu22/README.md

 mamba activate ros_env
+conda config --env --add channels conda-forge conda config --env --add channels robostack-staging
+# remove the defaults channel just in case, this might return an error if it is not in the list which is ok
-conda config --env --add channels conda-forge conda config --env --add channels robostack-staging conda config --env --remove channels defaults mamba install ros-noetic-desktop-full mamba install catkin_tools
+conda config --env --remove channels defaults mamba install ros-noetic-desktop-full mamba install catkin_tools